ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR010-error-value-propagation.md

 ## Context

-With the application layer being the point of entry for clients, it's where errors should be documented.
+With the application layer being the point of entry for clients, such as ASP.NET controllers, it's where application and domain errors should be documented.
 Problem is the application layer is a coordination layer, executing use cases.
-It's only directly responsible for a subset of errors, such as when validating the request or loading the aggregate.
+It's only directly responsible for a subset of errors, such as failed validation of the request or loading the aggregate.

 Adding a task to a story, for instance, the application layer is responsible for loading the story aggregate by `StoryId`.
-Then it's up to the domain layer to determine if the task being added is a duplicate.
+It's then up to the domain layer to determine if the task being added is a duplicate, and if not then adding the task.

 Similarly, integrating with other systems, the application layer calls into the infrastructure layer.
-The specific service called upon may return error values as specified within the application layer.
+The specific service called upon may return error as specified within the application layer, sometimes just a boundary error.

 Focusing on the interaction between the application and domain layers for add task to story command, imagine these possible errors